Wandsworth Council has come under fire after suspending their LTN (Low Traffic Neighbourhood) schemes less than a month after setting them up.

 Labour London Assembly Member for Merton and Wandsworth Leonie Cooper said that the scheme will be subject to adjustment throughout the trial.

-One adjustment being considered is removing some of the wands on that stretch of road.
+One adjustment being considered is removing some of the wands on the A24 through Tooting.

 However, Ms Cooper added that emergency services were informed about the changes made as part of the Streetspace scheme and their suggestions were included.